giggls/gdal-ecw-plugin/README.md

-# Most simple ECW support for gdal on Debian 11 (bullseye)
+# Most simple ECW support for gdal on Debian 12 (bookworm)

 Hugely based on https://github.com/interob/libgdal-ecw

+This will also work on Debian 11 oldstable (bullseye)

 ## Rationale